Property and Debt Division During Divorce: What You Need To Know

 At Lawrence R. Surinak Ltd., we work closely with trusted business evaluators, accountants, appraisers, and other experts to ensure the accuracy of all marital property values.
 Doing so makes it simple to better understand the value of what each spouse is receiving to ensure it is fair, as Illinois law regarding the equitable division of property dictates.

-Contact Lawrence R. Surinak Ltd. to Discuss Marital Property in Your DuPage, Kendall, Kane, or Will County Divorce
+Contact Lawrence R. Surinak Ltd. to Discuss Marital Property in Your Divorce

 Asset division is a complex, highly contested issue in almost all divorces.
 For this reason and others, it’s important to partner with a law firm that will represent your best interests and ensure you receive the fair and justifiable share of marital assets you’re entitled to.